wp-plugins/bepro-listings/readme.txt

 Integration with other plugins in our suite is always free and integrated into the core of our plugins.
 For example, activating payment features for BePro Listings requires that you have BePro Cart installed.
 The notification features are similar, requiring BePro Email to be installed.
 This separation allows us to develop multiple products with extensive payment and notification features.
 Most importantly, this architecture provides a central and familiar interface for you to manage these features.

 == Changelog ==

+= 2.1.998 (Apr 27th, 2015) =

+* Fix disappearing listings which are valid, when payments are activated
+* Better support for time search filters

 = 2.1.997 (Apr 18th, 2015) =